-To Access the VCA Candidate List:
+Access the VCA Candidate List:

-Log-in to Secure Enterprise.
-Under "My Data Reports", then "DSA Monthly Reports", open your OPO's copy of the VCA candidate list.
+To access the VCA Candidate list, Log-in to Secure Enterprise.
+Under "My Data Reports," then "DSA Monthly Reports," open your OPO's copy of the VCA candidate list.
 Only the most current version of the VCA candidate list will appear in this section.
 This list is in Excel 1997-2003 format.